CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Introduction

-{ \textbf{Why prior work is insufficient.}} ElSherief \textit{et al.} \cite{elsherief2021latent} define implicit hate speech as ``coded or indirect language that disparages a person or group.''
-They also propose the first dataset, \emph{Latent Hatred}, to benchmark model performance on implicit hate speech classification and show that existing state-of-the-art classifiers fail to perform well on the benchmark.
-Additionally, \emph{Latent Hatred} builds on a 6-class taxonomy that ignores implicit hate speech that is conversational-context-sensitive.
-We hypothesize that the primary reason why current hate speech detection systems fail to detect \emph{implicit hate speech} is their inability to effectively capture extra context (conversational or user).
-Thus, we first extend the definition of implicit hate speech to include utterances that convey hate only in the context of the conversational dialogue (example in Fig.\ref{fig:tweets}).
-Next, this work proposes a novel neural learning system to solve this problem, which is largely understudied in hate speech detection literature. { \textbf{Main Contributions.}} In this paper, we propose CoSyn, a novel neural learning framework for detecting implicit hate speech in online conversation trees.
-Our primary aim is to classify whether a target utterance (text only) implies hate or not, which is predominantly implicit owing to the dataset we use for our experiments.
+{ \textbf{Main Contributions.}} In this paper, we propose CoSyn, a novel neural network architecture for detecting implicit hate speech that effectively incorporates external contexts like conversational and user.
+Our primary aim is to classify whether a target utterance (text only) implies hate or not, including the ones that signal hate implicitly.
 CoSyn jointly models the user's personal context (historical and social) and the conversational dialogue context in conversation trees.
 CoSyn has four main components: \textbf{(1)} To encode text utterances, we train a transformer sentence encoder and promote it to learn bias-invariant representations.
 This helps us to handle keyword bias, a long-standing problem in hate speech classification \cite{garg2022handling}. \textbf{(2)} We start by modeling the user's \textit{personal historical context} using a novel \textbf{Hyperbolic Fourier Attention Network (HFAN)}.
 HFAN models diverse and scale-free user engagement of a user on social media by leveraging Discrete Fourier Transform \cite{cooley1965algorithm} and hyperbolic attention on past user utterances. \textbf{(3)} We next model the user's \textit{personal social context} using a \textbf{Hyperbolic Graph Convolutional Network (HGCN)} \cite{chami2019hyperbolic}.
 HGCN models the scale-free dynamics of social networks using hyperbolic learning, leveraging the social connections between users, which act as edges in the graph. \textbf{(4)} Finally, to \textit{jointly model a user's personal context and the conversational dialogue context}, we propose a novel \textbf{Context Synergized Hyperbolic Tree-LSTM (CSHT)}.
 CSHT effectively models the scale-free nature of conversation trees and clearly captures the interaction between these context representations in the hyperbolic learning framework.
 We describe all our components in detail in Section \ref{subsubsec:csht}.
-In practice, CoSyn outperforms all our baselines on the Twitter Conversational Hate Speech dataset \cite{modha2021overview}, with absolute improvements in the range of 8.15\% - 19.50\%.
+To summarize, our main contributions are as follows: \begin{itemize} \item We introduce CoSyn, the first neural network architecture specifically built to detect implicit hate speech in online conversations.
+CoSyn leverages the strengths of existing research and introduces novel modules to explicitly take into account user and conversational context integral to detecting implicit hate speech. \item Through extensive experimentation, we show that CoSyn outperforms all our baselines quantitatively on 6 hate speech datasets with absolute improvements of 1.24\% - 57.8\%. \item We also perform extensive ablative experiments and qualitative comparisons to prove the efficacy of CoSyn. \end{itemize}